Coming up next, our final news roundup and information overload hour.

 And so this is where you can get into that very dangerous debt spiral where the government is printing money to pay for the money that it previously printed and borrowed on.

-In other words, the money you get repaid for letting the treasury borrow that money, the money you get repaid is going to be worth less maybe than what you actually originally lent them.
+In other words, the money you get repaid for letting the Treasury borrow that money, the money you get repaid is going to be worth less maybe than what you actually originally lent them.

-All right, quick break more on the economy with EJ and Tony, who is with us.
+More on the economy with EJ and Tony, who is with us.

-800 nine four one Sean is on number.
+Sean is on number.

-We'll get to your calls, your comments coming up straight ahead as we continue.
+We'll get to your calls, your comments.

 Okay, this is your world.

-Okay, let's talk to the the average person in this audience that is not immersed in that world, but yet wants to navigate through these tough economic times.
+Okay, let's talk to the average person in this audience that is not immersed in that world, but yet wants to navigate through these tough economic times.

 What do you suggest that they do?